huberflores/Energy-AwareOffloading-IoT/README.md

-Towards Power-Aware Mobile Code for supporting the Internet of Things
+Towards Power-Aware Mobile Cloud for supporting the Internet of Things
 ======================================================================